noripyt/django-cachalot/docs/quickstart.rst

 :Default: ``True``
 :Description:
-  If set to ``False``, disables automatic invalidation on raw SQL queries – read :ref:`raw queries limits <limits:Raw SQL queries>` for more info.
+  If set to ``False``, disables automatic invalidation on raw SQL queries – read :ref:`raw queries limits <Raw SQL queries>` for more info.

 .. _CACHALOT_ONLY_CACHABLE_TABLES: